Co-Citation and Co-Occurrence: How They Affect Your Site Rankings

 In Summary

 Co-citations and co-occurrences could be two of the more important relevancy signals as Google aspire towards a more natural search experience leaning towards context and high quality content.
 Co-citation and co-occurrence are surely a welcome change to an industry beset by over-manipulation of SERPs.
-While there’s a lot of speculation and hearsays surrounding these two, there’s no denying that such changes allow us to peek into the future of search – whether it looks bright or shady, in my opinion, depends on whether or not you do your SEO right.
+While there’s a lot of speculation and hearsays surrounding these two, there’s no denying that such changes allow us to peek into the future of search – whether it looks bright or shady, in my opinion, depends on whether or not you or your digital marketing agency do your SEO right.